 There are really only a few ways to cook a tomahawk steak.
 Sous-vide with a reverse sear is hard to do because the tomahawk steak is so darn big it's a challenge to get the whole thing in a sous-vide bath.
 Reserve sous-vide for another cut of meat.
 A cast iron skillet is also not really an option, the tomahawk will not fit.

-In the video, I cooked the tomahawk in a wood-fired oven on a Tuscan grill grate that I made with some parts from my local hardware store.
+In the first video, I cooked the tomahawk in a wood-fired oven on a Tuscan grill grate that I made with some parts from my local hardware store.
 A few nuts and bolts and a replacement cast iron grate for a barbecue was all it took.

 Jump to: